jeajjr/ambience-python/README.md

 ## Functionality

 The application open a TCP server on port 45225.
-It expects three bytes to be received, representing the intensity of the Red, Green and Blue lights, where 0 represents an off-state and 255 a full-intensity state.
+It expects three 4-byte integers to be received, representing the intensity of the Red, Green and Blue lights.